mailcow/mailcow-blog/content/posts/2022/release-2022-07a/index.en.md

 Moohoo everyone!

-We've released an impromptu update that documents a little better the API and brings a new version of ClamAV (0.105.1).
+We've released an short update that improved the API and brings a new version of ClamAV (0.105.1).

 **Note:** The update to ClamAV 0.105.1 is recommended by ClamAV as a security update [(See ClamAV Update article)](https://blog.clamav.net/2022/07/clamav-01037-01041-and-01051-patch.html)